Enabling Detailed Billing Reports

-In AWS, identify or create an S3 bucket where you want the DBR to be stored.
+- In AWS, identify or create an S3 bucket where you want the DBR to be stored.

-Make sure that CloudCheckr has permissions to access this bucket.
+- Make sure that CloudCheckr has permissions to access this bucket.

+- From the left navigation pane, choose Account Settings > Detailed Billing Bucket.
 The Edit Detailed Billing Bucket page opens.

 - In the S3 Bucket section, replace the name of the existing S3 bucket with the exact name of the new S3 bucket.